Model Portfolio

 Model 1 - Conservative

-Designed for clients who wishes to achieve capital preservation with low risk.
+Designed for clients who wish to achieve capital preservation with low risk.

 Model 2 – Balanced